-Officially launched in 2015 by the Adamjee family of Qurtuba, Linbro Park, Johannesburg, The Adamjee Foundation is underpinned by values of compassion, social conscience and generosity.
-The family invests all their effort into building their businesses which span across several industries including construction, education, security and hospitality, but are driven by Islamic principles of sharing the blessings bestowed on them to uplift the community.
+The Adamjee Foundation, launched in 2015 by the Adamjee family, is underpinned by values of compassion, social conscience and generosity.
+The family-owned Adamjee Group houses a range of businesses that span across construction, education, security and hospitality, but is driven by Islamic principles of sharing blessings to uplift the community.

-The NPO is a division of the Adamjee Group of Companies and plays a significant role in assisting local communities in Linbro Park, as well as the surrounding areas; Alexandra, Marlboro and Klipfonteinview.
-Several senior members of the Adamjee family were born in Alexandra and have a strong connection to the area and its people.
-The foundation members are active citizens in their ward and have built beneficial relationships with the respective ward councillors so that they’re always aware of the community’s exact needs and challenges at all times.
+The Foundation assists communities in Linbro Park, Alexandra, Marlboro and Klipfonteinview.
+Several senior members of the Adamjee family were born in Alexandra and have a strong connection to the area.
+Foundation members are active citizens and have built beneficial relationships with the respective ward councillors so that they’re aware of each community’s exact needs and challenges.

-As of 2020, approximately 20 000 loaves of bread are distributed monthly.
-The foundation has 8 drop off points and 7 distribution points in surrounding underprivileged areas extending well beyond the Alexandra township.
+What began as a modest weekly distribution of 100 loaves of bread to the elderly at Tshebedisano Community Centre in Alexandra, grew to approximately 20 000 loaves of bread distributed monthly.
+The Foundation has eight drop off points and seven distribution points in surrounding underserved areas extending well beyond the Alexandra township.

-The Helper’s Centre feeds 200 people every week day from Monday to Friday thanks to the generous nature of Mary Hoffman, who leads this project and has allowed AF to use her residence as a base.
-The aim is to develop the centre into a safe haven for those who need a listening ear or alternative assistance.
+The Helper’s Centre, based in Alexandra, feeds 200 people every week day from Monday to Friday.
+The centre is home to Mary Hoffman, who generously offers her time, energy and space to lead and manage the project.
+The Foundation endeavors to develop the centre into a safe haven for those who need a listening ear or alternative assistance.

 Get in Touch